 Stabilizing open hours: In Q1 2024, the Library increased hours and service levels.
-In Q2, however, we had to roll back those hours due to a hiring freeze that created staffing shortages and unexpected closures.
+In Q2, however, a hiring freeze created staffing shortages and temporarily reduced hours.
 From April through September, the Library was able to stabilize staffing and operations.
 In late September, we increased open hours once again.
 When the remodeled Green Lake Branch reopened in late October, the Library was operating at 99% of our 2019 baseline.
 The Library also began planning for an increase in hours for late January 2025 that would bring the Library above 2019 levels and closer to our 2019 levy promises.